carldgosselin/build-a-stock-price-indicator/020 - Captsone Project - Build a stock price indicator.md

 **The problem domain**
 ...
-They be staring at the money like it's unfamilia',<br>
+They be staring at the money like it's unfamiliar',<br>
-I get it, I live it, to me there's nothings realer, Just enough to solve your problems,
+I get it, I live it, to me there's nothings realer,<br>
+Just enough to solve your problems,<br>
-Too much would kill ya,
+Too much would kill ya,<br>
 ...
-A lot of y'all still sounding like last year,
+A lot of y'all still sounding like last year,<br>
-The game needs change and I'm the motherf*ck#n' cashier, ...
+The game needs change and I'm the motherf*ck#n' cashier,<br>
+...
-Yeah, I want it all, that's why I strive for it,
+Yeah, I want it all, that's why I strive for it,<br>
-Dis me and you'll never hear a reply for it,
+Dis me and you'll never hear a reply for it,<br>
-Any awards show or party I'll get fly for it,
+Any awards show or party I'll get fly for it,<br>
-I know that it's coming I just hope I'm alive for it.
+I know that it's coming I just hope I'm alive for it.<br>
-[Lyrics:  Successful by Drake]
+[Lyrics:  Successful by Drake]<br>

 translation -> The domain for my project is money.
 The problem is that everyone wants it.
 I'd like to carve out a little piece of the money pie by creating a stock price predictor for the stocks I've been tracking for the past few years.
 I'd like to a) understand how price predictions are currently done and b) explore new ways to predict stock prices.